7 questions to our powder freak developer

 I keep telling myself that I should develop some ideas but in the end I never do.
 I‘m happy to develop the ideas of other people.
-Perhaps I just love to code 🙂 But one day the Big Idea will come!
+Perhaps I just love coding so much 🙂 But one day the Big Idea will come!
 I will let you know.

 What’s your favorite feature of Internet Explorer?